Professional Member of the Career Development Association of Australia (CDAA)

 My CREATIVE PRACTICE

-I have been a professional artist for the past 10 years and have a deep love for songwriting.
+I have been a professional artist for the past 12 years.
 Here are some other samples of the work I have done.